 When you come to Utah State University, you can, of course, bring your own transportation, be it a car, motorcycle, scooter, or bike.
 Logan is a very vehicle-friendly city, and Utah State has multiple parking lots around campus that you can use (for a fee).
 Most housing, both on and off campus, will also have ample parking.
 However, the nice thing about Cache Valley is that you don’t have to have a car to get around.
 As a graduate student at USU, you have several options for free transportation around campus and Cache Valley.

-The Aggie Shuttle is a bus service to help you get around USU campus more efficiently.
+The Aggie Shuttle is a shuttle service to help you get around USU campus more efficiently.
 It has multiple strategically planned routes that stop at the most convenient spots around campus, and it regularly runs from 7:00 AM to 7:30 PM during the Fall and Spring semesters.
-The Aggie Shuttle allows you access to all of the university, including sites like the Water Lab and the Innovations campus.
+The Aggie Shuttle allows you to park in Stadium parking, which is the largest parking area on campus, but also located approximately 3 blocks from the main campus, and access all of the university, including sites like the Water Lab and the Innovations campus, within minutes.

-The best thing about the Aggie Shuttle is that it’s free.
+The best thing about the Aggie Shuttle?
+It's free!
 Your student fees cover the upkeep and running costs of the buses.
-It's also easy to determine when a shuttle is coming.
-Aggie Shuttle features an online real-time bus tracker, which can be accessed via computer or mobile device.
-You can also find out when the next bus will stop by texting the number provided on all Aggie Shuttle stop signs.
-With the shuttle, you can make sure you get to where you need to be, have a bit of extra time to finish your readings or relax, and do it all without having to huff and puff up Old Main Hill every day.
+It also features an online real-time shuttle tracker, which can be accessed via computer or mobile device.
+You can also find out how close the shuttle is by texting the number provided on all Aggie Shuttle stop signs.
+With the shuttle, you can make sure you get to where you need to be, have a bit of extra time to finish your readings, and do it all without having to huff and puff up Old Main Hill every day.